dbcraig/LmRaC/README.md

 docker run -m1024m -it -e OPENAI_API_KEY=${OPENAI_API_KEY} -e PINECONE_API_KEY=${PINECONE_API_KEY} -v $(pwd)/work:/app/user -v /etc/localtime:etc/localtime:ro -p 5000:5000 dbcraig/lmrac
 ```

+Note, we recommend 1GB of memory and also mounting /etc/localtime to insure container time is the same as server time.

-Open LmRaC in your browser: <http://localhost:5000> Typically, the port is 5000, but depending on your Docker configuration and what else is running on your host, this may be different (e.g., 55001 for Docker Desktop).
+Open LmRaC in your browser using *localhost*.
+For example, <http://localhost:5000> Typically, the port is 5000, but depending on your Docker configuration and what else is running on your host, this may be different (e.g., 55001 for Docker Desktop).
+The LmRaC homepage will open and LmRaC will initialize.
+Any problems (e.g., keys) will be reported.

 ![](img/LmRaC_init.png)

-LmRaC will initialize and report any problems.
-The first time you run LmRaC will use a default configuration.
+The first time you run LmRaC it will use a default configuration.
 See [Configuration](#Configuration) below for how to customize the configuration.
-When you quit LmRaC your current configuration is saved to LmRaC.config in the the mounted config/ folder.
+When you quit LmRaC your current configuration is saved to *config/LmRaC.config* in the the mounted directory.

 ### Creating an Index

-All questions are answered relative to a index of source material.
+All questions are answered relative to an index of source material.
 So, set an index in Pinecone to store embeddings of the sources.
 If the index does not exist, you'll be asked to create it.
 LmRaC will indicate how many paragraphs of information are currently stored in the index.
 Note: the command to set the index is in natural language, so you can ask something like: "Set index to test1" or "index = test1" or anything that indicates you want to set the index.

 ```
 [user]  set index to test1